DannyXjsu/python-testing/README.md

 Version Alpha 0.2
 >Improved loading save games and file managing
 >
+> - New flexible file reading library made specifically for the game (not recommended for other uses)
 > - Code is more readable due to new file managing
-> - New flexible file reading library made specifically for the game (not recommended for other uses)
-> - Higly commented new library, in the future I'll cut down the comments and leave only the essential
+> - Highly commented new library, in the future I'll cut down the comments and leave only the essential